sujato/bendall-cv/README.md

 In his article, von Hinuber doesn’t give a name to the manuscript, usually just referring to it as “the Nepalese fragment”.
 But this is too vague, and a better name is wanted.
 Given that multiple manuscripts may emerge from Nepal or Kathmandu, I propose we name it after Clive Bendall, who brought this fragment to light in 1899.
 Thus it will be "Bendall CV" or bendall-cv.

 The aim is to transcribe the fragment and make it available in a segmented plain text form that can be consumed by SuttaCentral and anyone else.
-The process is this:
+The process is this, more or less:

 1. Type the text twice.
 1. Segment it.